 Three floors of the house are open to the public and focus on showcasing the history of the house.
 Additionally, it displays artefacts about the Mossman family who originally owned it in the late 1400s.

 Finally, don’t miss Mimi’s Little Bakehouse.
-This celebrated café and bakery has a delicious breakfast and lunch menu, and also serves their famous scones and a variety of cakes throughout the day.
+This celebrated café and bakery have a delicious breakfast and lunch menu, and also serves their famous scones and a variety of cakes throughout the day.

 3. The Palace of Holyroodhouse